 For almost a hundred years, St. Petersburg Museum of History has been an exhibit of history itself.
 The Museum has, over the years, played host to many of the city’s and the county’s archives.
 Visitors can relish in the rich heritage of the founding of St. Pete, from the very groundbreaking activities for the Orange Belt railroad to the establishment of the Women’s Town Improvement League.
-Guests can marvel at the city’s contribution to the field of commercial air travel which is, by far, the most significant contribution of the city.
+Guests can marvel at a dentist in Temple Terrace, FL’s contribution to the field of commercial air travel.
 The Museum also takes baseball fans to the inaugural season of the Tampa Bay Rays.
-Something that is very exciting is that Dr. Elizabeth Perez, Brandon FL Dentist, has provided information on historical dentists in Brandon Florida that discuss different dentistry tools used.

 The Birth of Commercial Flight